Highlights for the June Night Sky

 Brought to you by: Bob Haskins

 Jupiter: “Hail to the King” Jupiter is the highlighted planet of the month.
 It will be visible all night long.
-Look for it high in the south at nightfall close to the meridian (the imaginary line in the sky that runs north to south).
-Jupiter will be shinning at magnitude -2.3 all month (see the comment / factoid section below which explains this).
+Look for it high in the south to southwest at nightfall.
+Jupiter will be shinning at magnitude -2.3 at the beginning of the month and fads slightly to -2.0 at the end of the month.
 Jupiter is the most rewarding planet to observe with binoculars.
 Even at 7X it appears as a round disc.
 But the real show is the four Galilean moons – Io, Europa, Ganymede and Callisto.
 Dust off your old binoculars and give it a try.

-Mars: The “Red Planet” can be seen during the evening twilight in the WNW and sinks below the horizon approximately two hours after the Sun sets.
-This is the last full month of 2017 that Mars is visible – it will be lost in the solar glare for the summer.
+Mars: The “Red Planet” finally exits from view around the beginning of June as it sinks below the horizon shortly after sunset.
+This is the last we will see Mars for awhile as it is lost in the solar glare for the summer.

-Saturn: The ringed planet, rises in the east at midnight and just before dawn you can spot it in the south.
+Saturn: The ringed planet rises in the east at sunset.
+Look for it later in the evening in the south.

 Stars and Constellations: